cc-a/unit_static_analyser/README.md

   Static Unit Analyser will record `b` as having no unit though intuitively one might expect it to have the same unit as `a`.
 This is because Unit Static Analyser doesn't know anything about the methods of NumPy arrays and how to correctly infer units.
-You can add a unit for `b` e.g.:
+In this case You can add a unit for `b` e.g.:

   ```python
   a: Annotated[np.ndarray, "unit:m"] = np.array([])